achankra/platformetrics-portal-iq/README.md

 ## Homegrown Portal Option

-Many organizations choose to build their own portal—typically using **Backstage OSS** or a custom framework—similar to *portal.platformetrics.com*.
+Many organizations choose to build their own portal—typically using **Backstage OSS** or a custom framework—similar to Visit [Platformetrics Portal](https://portal.platformetrics.com) to learn more.
 A homegrown portal offers deep control and domain alignment but requires ongoing investment and expertise.

 ### When a Homegrown Portal Works Best